Skip to content

 --diff-base <ref>Git base ref for diff-aware review(none)

---changed-onlyRestrict semgrep + prioritization to changed filesfalse
+--changed-onlyRestrict static scanner leads + prioritization to changed filesfalse

 --timeout <ms>AI agent timeout in milliseconds600000